liferay/liferay-docs/discover/portal/articles/140-workflow/02-activating-workflow.markdown

 If the Knowledge Base application is installed, it also appears here.

-Configure workflow for these assets at the site level in Site &rarr;
+Activate workflow for these assets at the site level in Site &rarr;
 Configuration &rarr; Workflow:

 - Blogs Entry